Gluten Free Eggs Benedict

 5 from 3 votes

-Gluten-Free Eggs Benedict is a tantalizing stack of breakfast goodness!
-A buttery English muffin is topped with salty Canadian bacon and a perfectly poached egg, and then drizzled with rich and creamy homemade hollandaise sauce.
-This recipe comes together in just 25 minutes, for an easy brunch staple that you can make at home.
+Classic Eggs Benedict is a savory brunch staple that’s easier than you think.
+Enjoy a restaurant-worthy breakfast at home with a buttery English muffin topped with salty Canadian bacon and a perfectly poached egg, and then drizzled with rich and creamy homemade hollandaise sauce.
+You can even make it with gluten free English muffins, if needed, so everyone can enjoy.

 A fork is used to split open the poached egg on top of an Eggs Benedict stack.